jbitencourtdoriatubino-droid/A/README.md

   - router

   - is the file for use in the configration of the routes in the index and the organization from the project
+### 3 public:
+is the folder what interact wich clinte where visual the front-end for usend in relation in back-end wich front-end